 More advanced tracking of visitors’ activities on websites involves content tracking by means of heatmaps, for example.
 This analytical feature makes it possible for you to see what areas of the site visitors click on as well as the range of their scrolling.
 In addition to being able to determine where the visitors spend most of their time on the site, some platforms allow you to select this feature for various devices they use as well.
 These data allow you to appraise the overall user experience of the site’s visitors and determine its potential for increasing conversions beyond its current level by means of better placement of CTAs, for instance.
 In any case, useful tools for this type of tracking are Hotjar, Mouseflow and InspectLet, but you are free to explore alternatives as well.

-Website’s visitors constitute the nucleus of its lifeblood in form of traffic.
+Among all relevant statistics you need to check, website’s visitors constitute the nucleus of its lifeblood in form of traffic.
 Tracking each and every feature related to their interaction with the site entails the use of various web analytical tools, as well as a dedicated approach to the matter.
 This is not without its rewards, as being familiar with the site’s visitors means knowing the heart and soul of the site itself, making the procedure of entire site acquisition infinitely easier and future-proof .